flightphp/docs/content/v3/en/awesome-plugins/awesome_plugins.md

 - <span class="badge bg-warning">deprecated</span> [flightphp/core View](/learn#views) - This is a very basic templating engine that is part of the core.
 It's not recommended to be used if you have more than a couple pages in your project.
 - [latte/latte](/awesome-plugins/latte) - Latte is a full featured templating engine that is very easy to use and feels closer to a PHP syntax than Twig or Smarty.
 It's also very easy to extend and add your own filters and functions.

+## WordPress Integration

+Want to use Flight in your WordPress project?
+There's a handy plugin for that!

+- [n0nag0n/wordpress-integration-for-flight-framework](/awesome-plugins/n0nag0n_wordpress) - This WordPress plugin lets you run Flight right alongside WordPress.
+It's perfect for adding custom APIs, microservices, or even full apps to your WordPress site using the Flight framework.
+Super useful if you want the best of both worlds!

 ## Contributing

 Got a plugin you'd like to share?
 Submit a pull request to add it to the list!